30h Th, 5h Pr, 40h Proj.

 The goal of the oral exam will be to assess the understanding of theoretical lectures.
 Students will have to present one or several parts of the course and answer questions covering the whole course material.

-The lectures are given during the first semester, every Wednesday from 9am to at most 12:30am.
+The lectures are given during the first semester, every Wednesday from 9:00am to 12:30am.

 Web page: http://www.montefiore.ulg.ac.be/~lwh/AIA